skulpt/skulpt/moreiteration.rst

         Generalization makes code more versatile, more likely to be reused, and sometimes even easier to write.

-    increment
-        Both as a noun and as a verb, increment means to increase by 1.

     infinite loop
         A loop in which the terminating condition is never satisfied.